 There are several stroke rehabilitation programs that your health team can place you on for quick recovery.
 However, the rehabilitation plan may depend on the type of disability or part of the body affected by stroke.
 These include;

-- Mobility exercises: This type of physical activity can help make your muscle coordination and strength better.
+- Mobility exercises: This type of physical activity can help improve your muscle coordination and strength.
 You can also undergo therapies that will aid your swallowing abilities.

 - Constraint-induced movement therapy: Your therapist will help you limit the movement of the unaffected limb.
 You will progress to the phase where you learn how to move the affected limb to improve its function.